Skip to content

 If you are a junior with a 3.5 GPA and the next tier requires a 3.7, the math depends on how many credits you have left.
 A strong senior year with all A’s can raise a 3.5 to a 3.6 or 3.65 but rarely to a 3.7 because the earlier semesters carry too much weight.
 The higher- leverage move is raising the test score, which has the same effect on the merit grid with a shorter timeline.

 MeritPlaybook builds school-by-school merit projections for your exact GPA and test score combination, including schools where your profile triggers safety-merit offers.
-Start a personalized playbook, or see a real sample playbook first.
+Run the free Merit Check to see where your student lands at a specific school, get the full playbookwhen you’re ready — every school on your list, ranked — or see a real sample first.
 For higher GPA bands, see the 3.8 GPA merit guide and the 4.0 GPA merit guide.